RoboticsClubatUCF/Robotics-Club-Website/README.md

         docker & docker compose
         or docker desktop
         nodejs >=19
+    npm i

-    docker compose up -d
+    npm run build # This will take a while docker compose up -d
     change env file to push to localhost for the postgres npx prisma migrade dev --name RCCF